 18. Get your Adrenaline Pumping on a RIB Ride

 Love a bit of adventure?
-Ride the waves on an adrenaline-pumping RIB ride with Adventure Voyages.
-SENSATION is a purpose-built 30-foot Rigid Inflatable Boat (RIB), offering an exhilarating and unique way to experience the coastline.
-Explore the Needles, take a ride around the Isle of Wight, or head along the coast to Sandbanks and Old Harry Rocks on the Isle of Purbeck.
+Ride the waves on an adrenaline-pumping RIB ride with H20 Powerboat Experience.
+They have two different two-hour tours: one to the Isle of Wight and the iconic Needles, and another to Poole Harbour and Old Harry Rocks on the Isle of Purbeck.

 19. Catch a Movie at the Drive-In